anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Resource monitoring:** The most common way to quickly take a peek at how system resources are doing

-Session manager subsystem: Process that is in charge of seing some stu up to work for the OS
+**Session manager subsystem**: Process that is in charge of seing some stu up to work for the OS

 Signal: A way to tell a process that something has just happened